-Our Board of Directors has not adopted term limits for our directors.
-In terms of mechanisms for Board renewal, the Corporate Governance and Nominating Committee has the mandate and responsibility to annually review, discuss and assess the performance of our Board of Directors.
-This assessment includes an evaluation of: our Board of Directors' contribution as a whole and effectiveness in serving our best interests and the best interests of our Shareholders; specific areas in which our Board of Directors and/or management believe contributions could be improved; the appropriate size of our Board of Directors, with a view to facilitating effective decision making; and overall Board composition and makeup.
-The Corporate Governance and Nominating Committee also has the primary responsibility for evaluating, reviewing and considering the recommendation for nomination of new candidates to our Board of Directors as well as incumbent directors for re-election to our Board of Directors.
+Our Board has not adopted term limits for our directors.
+In terms of mechanisms for Board renewal, the Corporate Governance and Nominating Committee has the mandate and responsibility to annually review, discuss and assess the performance of our Board.
+This assessment includes an evaluation of: our Board's contribution as a whole and effectiveness in serving our best interests and the best interests of our Shareholders; specific areas in which our Board and/or management believe contributions could be improved; the appropriate size of our Board, with a view to facilitating effective decision making; and overall Board composition and makeup.
+The Corporate Governance and Nominating Committee also has the primary responsibility for evaluating, reviewing and considering the recommendation for nomination of new candidates to our Board as well as incumbent directors for re-election to our Board.